MATRIX vs. Docebo

 MATRIX Business portal

-The MATRIX interface is a modern, responsive design that looks sharp and automatically adjusts based on the type of device.
-It provides attractive tile-based dashboards for learners, instructors and administrators, a graphical course catalog, as well as simple pop-out navigation.
-It provides rich content authoring as well as a visually attractive way to create and organize module material.
+MATRIX has an intuitive, responsive design that looks sharp and automatically adjusts based on the type of device.
+MATRIX provides attractive tile-based dashboards for learners, instructors, and administrators, and a graphical resources catalog.

 MATRIX Learner dashboard

 Ease of use